Using Open Source for security and privacy protection¶

-When using an OSS product you trust it is secure.
+When using a FOSS product you must verify if it is secure.
 Security is of course about trust, but when you use OSS security and privacy tools you must evaluate some crucial security aspects.

-Unfortunately many security products exist that decrease your security.
+As with commercial software, also FOSS security products exist that decrease your security.
+Only the advantage of FOSS is that inspection and fixing can be easier.
 Software that requires insecure configurations for example or many nonstandard network sockets is not a good example of decent security.

 Even if you are only testing a product or evaluating, you must have some criteria in place to prevent downloading malware or worse.

 Some critical questions to determine some security aspects are:

 - Are security vulnerabilities fixed according to a described process?